Activities & Projects

 The main objective of KSKHAWU-MWS is to protect and conserve the community forests and to improve the socio-economic livelihood of the community.
 The area of operation of the project is in the Sub-Watershed of Umiam Mawphlang River within the East Khasi Hills District of Meghalaya.

-The present project area’s size is 27,139 ha. and covers 10 indigenous traditional Khasi territories called Hima.
+The present project area’s size is 23,512 ha. and covers 10 indigenous traditional Khasi territories called Hima.
 It covers the entire East Khasi Hills District of Meghalaya.
-Within these kingdoms, the 62 participating villages are located.
-It is one of the first REDD+ projects in North East India, managed and implemented by indigenous communities.
+Within these kingdoms, the 85 participating villages are located.

 Project Target Beneficiaries